copper-engine/copper-monitoring/README.md

 Windows: `./start.cmd --dockerize`
 This will build and store the zipped source code in the /docker folder.

-Next, check the default Dockerfile, as you may want to chang certainer enviornmental variables such as which credentials are required to log into the GUI, or what the default JMX credentials are.
+Next, check the default Dockerfile, as you may want to change certain enviornmental variables such as which credentials are required to log into the GUI, or what the default JMX credentials are.

 To create a Docker image from the zipped source code, run the following command from inside the /docker folder: